 As system developers and service providers, we do not directly generate large amounts of waste from the Group's operations.
-Our non-hazardous waste such as paper, and glass bottles are separated and recycled.
+Our non-hazardous waste such as paper and alass bottles are separated and recycled.
 The office and domestic waste generated in the office are collected and disposed of by the property management company.
 In addition, the call center generates a minimal amount of electronic waste and non-hazardous waste.
 Electronic waste mainly includes old computers, electronic components, servers and headphones.
-For our Guangzhou R&D and Assembly Centre, it does not generate hazardous waste.
+For our Guanazhou R&D and Assembly Centre, it does not generate hazardous waste.
 Non-hazardous waste mainly includes cartons, wooden frames and foams delivered by suppliers for guaranteeing the delivery of products.
 They are not recycled and discarded to the designated place based on the requirements of the property management company.
-During the reporting period, the non-hazardous waste generated by the Group are 1.8 tonnes (2021/22: 1.5 tonnes), including paper waste and household waste, was 0.8 tonnes and 1.0 tonnes.
-During the reporting period, the Group's non-hazardous waste density were 0.01 tonnes per employee (2021/22: 0.01 tonnes per employee).
+During the reporting period, the non-hazardous waste generated by the Group are 4.1 tonnes (2022/23: 1.8 tonnes), representing paper waste and household waste of 2.8 tonnes and 1.3 tonnes respectively (2022/23: paper waste and household waste of 0.8 tonnes and 1.0 tonnes respectively).
+The Group's non-hazardous waste density were 0.02 tonnes per employee in 2023/24 (2022/23: 0.01 tonnes per employee).
+During the year, the Group's operational activities have gradually returned to normal level following the impact of the COVID-19 pandemic, and the quantity of project equipment has also increased, resulting in higher usage of cardboard boxes.

-- The method used for greenhouse gas data emissions is based on (but not limited to) the "Greenhouse Gas Inventory Protocol: Corporate Accounting and Reporting Standards" published by the World Resources Institute and the World Business Council for Sustainable Development and "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" published by HKEX. - 2 Scope 1 includes emissions from the combustion of fossil fuels from stationary and mobile sources. - Scope 2 includes emissions from the purchase of electricity from power companies, and reference includes but is not limited to "Notice on Doing a Good Job in 2023-2025 Reporting and Management of Greenhouse Gas Emissions of Power Generation Enterprises" issued by the Ministry of Environmental Protection of the People's Republic of China in 2023 and "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" published by HKEX. - The number of employees in 2023 and 2022 are 180 and 177 respectively.
+- The method used for greenhouse gas data emissions is based on (but not limited to) the "Greenhouse Gas Inventory Protocol: Corporate Accounting and Reporting Standards" published by the World Resources Institute and the World Business Council for Sustainable Development and "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" published by HKEX. - Scope 1 includes emissions from the combustion of fossil fuels from stationary and mobile sources. - Scope 2 includes emissions from the purchase of electricity from power companies, and reference includes but is not limited to "Notice on Doing a Good Job in 2023-2025 Reporting and Management of Greenhouse Gas Emissions of Power Generation Enterprises" issued by the Ministry of Environmental Protection of the People's Republic of China in 2023 and "How to prepare an ESG Report Appendix 2: Reporting Guidance on Environmental KPIs" published by HKEX. - The number of employees in 2024 and 2023 are 168 and 180 respectively.